Drinking Water Safety

 Get more information on fluoridation in general and fluoride ingestion by infants less than 6 months old.

-Lead is not found in Milwaukee’s source water or public water system.
+Lead is not found in Milwaukee’s public water system.
 However, lead can enter water as the result of the wearing away of materials containing lead in building fixtures, internal plumbing, or in the service line that brings water to your home.
 When water stands for several hours or more in fixtures or pipes that contain lead, the lead may leach into the water.
 It is also possible that physical disturbance of the piping may release lead into the water.

 Since 1996, Milwaukee Water Works has safely treated its water ortho-phosphate to reduce the risk of lead leaching from plumbing materials into water.
 This compound forms a protective coating inside pipes and is considered to be the best practice for the control of lead in drinking water.
 However, some homes are more at risk for lead in drinking water due to characteristics of the plumbing at the individual residence.